tacodeDev/dev-starter/content/tezos_starter_04_smartpy.md

         )
 ```

-TODO: compilation target and deployment explain
-- after RUN click on TESTS latch and select your compilation target (taco_shop)
-- in the right panel the "Contract" is now compiled with the correct initial values.
-- click on "Deploy Michelson Code" to deploy a compiled version for the testnet
+Finally, we test the buy_token entry point in a similar way as we did in our TokenShop contract.
+We try to buy the token, which should not raise any errors.
+Then we try to buy the token with an ID that doesn't exist, for a lower price and for a higher price.

 ```
-if "templates" not in __name__:
-    @sp.add_test(name = "TokenShop")
-    def test():
-        alice = sp.test_account("Alice")
-        bob = sp.test_account("Bob")
-        admin = sp.test_account("Administrator")
-    #... more test code here

-    # after test we need to add a compilation target for the deplpyment to test or mainnet
+    # after the tests we need to add a compilation target for the deplpyment to test or mainnet
     sp.add_compilation_target("taco_shop", TokenShop(
         config = TokenShop_config(
             ownerAddress = sp.address("tz1Te9TEmMpqQxe13cvsT2ipfLGHm9uhCadM")